Finland

 Childlessness rate (TCR)

-In 2024, Finland's childlessness rate (TCR) reached 44.9%, showing minimal change from 44.6% in 2023.
-Over the last five years, this rate has been on an upward trend, averaging 42.2% between 2020 and 2024.
-Compared to the 1980s average of 32.4%, the current figure is about 12.5 percentage points higher.
-Among 38 countries globally, Finland stands at 8th place.
+In 2024, Finland’s childlessness rate stands at 44.9%, showing only a slight increase from 44.6% the previous year.
+Over the recent five-year span, this rate has been on an upward trend, averaging 42.2% between 2020 and 2024.
+Compared to the 1980s when the rate averaged 32.4%, today’s figure is roughly 12.5 percentage points higher.
+Among 38 countries worldwide, Finland holds the 8th position for this metric.

 Source: Human Fertility Database.